-The University of Michigan Department of Environment, Health & Safety (EHS) is proactively undertaking a drinking water sampling (Results) project throughout facilities on the Ann Arbor campus.
-In light of the water crisis in Flint and in other cities across the nation, the U-M administration feels it is prudent to assess the drinking water quality of our working and living environments.
-Historically, drinking water testing conducted by EHS in limited buildings of the campus has shown little risk of exposure to lead and copper.
-This project will methodically assess the potential for lead and copper in the drinking water provided to all campus buildings; will determine if there is a risk of exposure at levels above the regulatory standards through consumption of the drinking water; and determine how best to manage it if identified.
+The University of Michigan Department of Environment, Health and Safety (EHS) proactively undertook a drinking water sampling project (results) throughout facilities on the Ann Arbor campus and surrounding local UM affiliated facilities in the summer and fall of 2016.
+In light of the water crisis in Flint and in other cities across the nation, the UM administration felt it was prudent to assess the drinking water quality of our working and living environments.
+Historically, drinking water testing conducted by EHS in limited buildings on campus has shown little risk of exposure to lead and copper.
+The campus wide drinking water sampling project supported the findings of previous limited sampling surveys.

 After water leaves the treatment plant, lead may be present in various parts of the city distribution and building plumbing systems in the form of lead solder, brass fixtures and lead pipes.
 The best location to sample for contaminants is at the point of use within the building.
 Drinking water outlets (DWOs) in the buildings include drinking fountains, refill stations and break room/kitchen faucets; all are used primarily for drinking water and food preparation.

 For additional information related to lead in drinking water systems, The Center for Disease Control (CDC) has prepared a factsheet that can be found at CDC Water.

 No water testing guidance was available for occupational settings; therefore the existing guidance for residential properties was applied during this project.
 The prioritization of campus buildings was initially based on vulnerable populations (child care centers) and then moved to remaining locations (academic, research, administrative, support and recreational buildings) in order to optimize sampling resources.
 Please see the University of Michigan-Ann Arbor Campus “Lead and Copper Water Sampling Plan” for additional details on sampling strategy.